reiserlab/Modular-LED-Display/docs/Guidelines.md

 Any text file with the extension `.md` will generate some kind of output.
 To make it look pretty and to use images, links, and code blocks, refer to the Markdown documentation on the [kramdown website](https://kramdown.gettalong.org/syntax.html).
 The integration into the navigation of the *Display Website* is achieved through a prepended section called Frontmatter.

 **Frontmatter** is a part at the beginning of the Markdown file separated from the rest by `---`.
-The frontmatter itself follows a YAML syntax, which in this case, basically means a key-value pair separated by a <kbd>:</kbd>+<kbd>SPACE</kbd>.
+The frontmatter itself follows a YAML syntax, which in this case, basically means a key-value pair separated by a *:*{:.kbd}+*SPACE*{:.kbd}.
 For the *Display Repository*, the frontmatter is used to describe how the page is represented in the navigation menu.
 Here an example:

 ```markdown
 ---